Nefaro/gnoll/README.md

   (Note: Not sure if there exists any Linux tooling for the given operations)

 ## Installing via Installer
 We have now an Installer!
-Take a look in here: [Installation](../../wiki/Installation-via-the-Installer)
+Take a look in here: [Installation via Installer](../../wiki/Installation-via-the-Installer)

 **Note:** However, one should not be in the habbit of downloading random executables from the internet, as such you can always build the mods yourself.